HarvardPL/datalog-synth-smt-asp-artifact/README.md

 - Raw data for tool `X` will be put in `~/sections_7_1_to_7_4_results/data/[X]/kick_the_tires/`.
 - The processed data will appear in `~/sections_7_1_to_7_4_results/kick_the_tires/`, including:
     - `kick_the_tires.csv`, which contains all the results from all the tools.
-    - Some `.tsv` files that hold tables and can be opened in a spreadsheet viewer (e.g., Excel, Numbers, Google Sheets).
+    - Some `.tsv` files that represent tables and can be opened in a spreadsheet viewer (e.g., Excel, Numbers, Google Sheets).
     - Some `.pdf` files containing plots.
 - Scripts for generating the tables and plots are in `~/sections_7_1_to_7_4_results/chart-scripts/`.
-- Scripts for running various tiny data analyses that are reported in the text (like the average time per Datalog call) can be found in `sections_7_1_to_7_4_results/stats-scripts/`.
+- Scripts for running various tiny data analyses that are reported in the text (like the average time per Datalog call) can be found in `~/sections_7_1_to_7_4_results/stats-scripts/`.

-To view the `.pdf` files (and to open the `.csv` or `.tsv` files in a spreadsheet viewer), you will have to copy them from the Docker container to the host machine (e.g., your laptop) using the `docker cp` command:
+To view the `.pdf` files (and to open the `.csv` or `.tsv` files in a spreadsheet viewer), you will have to copy them from the Docker container to the host machine (e.g., your laptop) using the `docker cp` command.
+For example:

 ```bash
 docker cp datalog-synth-smt-asp-artifact:/root/sections_7_1_to_7_4_results/kick_the_tires/figure_9.pdf . # may require sudo
 ```

-## "Kick the Tires" Phase Instructions
+## 3. "Kick the Tires" Phase Instructions

 These instructions will run all the experiments from Section 7 of the paper, but with fewer trials (2 vs 10) and a shorter timeout (10 seconds vs 10 minutes).
-If they complete successfully, that hopefully means that you will not encounter bugs when running the full evaluation phase.
+If the trials run successfully and the scripts post-process results correctly, that hopefully means that you will not encounter bugs when running the full evaluation phase.
 The number of trials, benchmarks, timeout, etc. can be modified by changing the variables in the appropriate script.

 **Please ensure that the experiments are generating the plots and tables correctly.**
-They should generally look like the results reported in the paper, modulo the much shorter timeouts.
+The results should generally look like the results reported in the paper, modulo the much shorter timeouts.

 ### Evaluating Sections 7.1-7.4